DeepBrainChain/DBC-Wiki/docs/en/gpu-cloud/dbc-gpu-cloud-service.md

    Download the dependency package: https://github.com/DeepBrainChain/dbc_java_service_sdk/releases/download/1.0/Repository.rar
    Unzip: rar x Repository.rar
    Copy: cp -r  ~/.m2/repository/Repository/*  ~/.m2/repository/
-   To package the development version, execute the command: mvn package -P dev To package the test version, execute the command: mvn package -P test To package the official version, execute the command: mvn package -P prod
+   Go back to the DBCGPUCloudService/ directory to package (please make sure the java version in the machine is java11) To package the development version, execute the command: mvn package -P dev To package the test version, execute the command: mvn package -P test To package the official version, execute the command: mvn package -P prod